discord-rose/discord-rose/README.md

 Gets the shard in charge of the guild via it's ID

+### `Worker.getMembers(id: Snowflake)` Returns a collection of guild members mapped by user ID

+Gets every member in the guild via the websocket, needs GUILD_MEMBERS intent.

 # Caching
 Discord-Rose comes with caching fully customizable.
 There is a .cache option in your MasterOptions
 ```js